jaemk/cached/README.md

 ## Usage

 Easy to use caching inspired by python decorators.
+See `examples` for examples of using a specific cache-store.

 ```rust
 #[macro_use] extern crate cached;